Cactocrinus glans

 Viewer Comments:

 This crinoid is Cactocrinus glans.
-Hall originally described it as Actinocrinus glans in 1860.
+Hall originally described it as Actinocrinus glans

-Steganocrinus, Amphoracrinus, Physetocrinus, Teleiocrinus, and Strotocrinus.
-They
+Actinocrinus, Steganocrinus, Amphoracrinus, Physetocrinus, Teleiocrinus, and

-are all related, even though they can be quite different in appearance.
-It all has to do
+Strotocrinus.
+They are all related, even though they can be quite different in

-with plate structure.
-"The lower brachials with well defined interbrachials between them,
+appearance.
+It all has to do with plate structure.
+"The lower brachials with

-forming an important part of the dorsal cup.
-Radials in contact except at the posterior side,
+dorsal cup.
+Radials in contact except at the posterior side, where they are

-without a second anal.
+a second anal.
 Basals forming a hexagon."
 Wachsmuth and Springer, 1897.
 This

 is their description for the Actinocrinidae.
 Now, if you explore the Cactocrinus in the